julianbrowne/medea/readme.md

     $(selector).medea(object, options);

+options is an object with these fields:

-*   removeOnSubmit - remove the form from the DOM when it's submitted
+*   removeOnSubmit - true/false: remove the form from the DOM when it's submitted.
+Default false.